October Crisis: Aftermath

 The deployment of the military as an aid to civil power was very unpopular with the senior leadership of the Canadian Forces.
-In the 1950s the primary purpose of the Canadian Army was to fight against the Red Army in Central Europe if World War Three broke out.
+In the 1950s the primary purpose of the Canadian Army was to fight against the Red Army in Central Europe if World War III broke out.
 During the Pearson years and even more so under Trudeau there was a tendency on the part of the government to cut military spending and to shift the role of the Canadian Forces to acting more as an internal security force.
 In 1968–69, Trudeau had seriously considered pulling out of NATO and stayed only to avoid damaging relations with the United States and Western Europe.

 On April 3, 1969, Trudeau announced that Canada would stay in NATO after all, but he drastically cut military spending and pulled out half of the 10,000 Canadian soldiers and airmen stationed in West Germany.
 In the same speech Trudeau stated that safeguarding Canada against external and internal threats would be the number-one mission of the Canadian Forces, guarding North America in co-operation with the United States would be the number-two mission, and NATO commitments would be the number-three mission.
 In early 1970 the government introduced a white paper Defence in the Seventies, which stated the "Priority One" of the Canadian Forces would be upholding internal security rather than preparing for World War III, which of course meant a sharp cut in military spending since the future enemy was now envisioned to be the FLQ rather than the Red Army.

 The October Crisis, much to the dismay of the generals, was used by Trudeau as an argument for transforming the Canadian Forces into a force whose "Priority One" was internal security.
 Many officers knew very well that the "Priority One" of internal security was "a greater threat than any other potential role."
 By the end of the 1970s, the Canadian Forces had been transformed by Trudeau into an internal security force that was not capable of fighting a major conventional war.

 By 1982 all the convicted participants had been paroled and all of those sent to Cuba had returned to Canada, some having completed short sentences.
 In 1988, the War Measures Act was replaced by the Emergencies Act and subsequently the Emergency Preparedness Act.
 This in turn was replaced by the Emergency Management Act in 2007.
 The use of war measures in peacetime continues to be a significant point of contention amongst the Canadian public.